-We are always happy to speak to any family or professional about how we can help them care for a disabled child or young adult.
+We are always happy to speak to any family or professional about how we can help them care for a young adult.

 Families and professionals can phone to find out more and get a feel for how we work.
 We welcome visitors to the Chiltern Centre by arrangement to experience our facilities for themselves.